jjeffery/hclconfig/README.md

 ## Encryption

-Confidential information is encrypted using AES-256 CBC + HMAC-SHA256.
+Confidential information is encrypted at rest using AES-256 CBC + HMAC-SHA256.

 The 256-bit data encryption key is stored as a ciphertext blob in the configuration file.
 The data encryption key is encrypted using